-I grew up hoping to one day discover my latent mutant powers or, should that fail, being turned into a cyborg with amazing abilities.
+I grew up hoping to one day discover my latent mutant powers or, should that fail, be turned into a cyborg with amazing abilities.
 To my dismay, I am still waiting for one of these to happen (although I’ll never lose hope).

 Bionic Six was a show that tapped into the idea of becoming part human, part machine.
-Although it had potential to be a big hit, the show ended up mostly forgotten.
+Although it had the potential to be a big hit, the show ended up mostly forgotten.
 Heck, if it wasn’t for the catchy theme song, I might have totally forgotten about it.

 Bionic Six was a mixture of the best and the worst ’80s cartoons had to offer.
-It was basically a super powered version of Growing Pains, filled with its fair share of family drama.
-The animation was top notch, particularly during the show’s intro which not only oozed 80s-ness but also had one amazing theme song.
+It was basically a super-powered version of Growing Pains, filled with its fair share of family drama.
+The animation was top-notch, particularly during the show’s intro which not only oozed ’80s-ness but also had one amazing theme song.
 I still recall every word of it.

 Each member of the family had their own unique bionic power.